ComputationalLaw/MIT-IAP-2017/index.md

 # Computational Law: DataVR Module

-This DataVR Module splash page is accessible at: [http://DataVR.xyz](http://DataVR.xyz) and [https://ComputationalLaw.github.io/MIT-IAP-2017-DataVR](https://ComputationalLaw.github.io/MIT-IAP-2017-DataVR)

-The DataVR module is part of the MIT/IAP Computational Law Course: [https://law.mit.edu/Computational-Law-Course](https://law.mit.edu/Computational-Law-Course)
+Welcome to the working resouorces site for a special two-day module exploring use of "Virtual Reality and Augmented Reality for Data Analytics" (aka "DataVR" for short).
+This module is part of the [2017 MIT/IAP Computational Law Course](https://law.mit.edu/Computational-Law-Course).

 ## DataVR Tutorials: